Changes in British English pronunciation during the twentieth century

 especially in foreign or

-archaic words, eg adagio, liege, management (a type not in dicts), raj and words ending -fuge such as subterfuge, centrifuge though not often refuge and rarely if at all huge, gauge, savage etc. The placename Rugeley may at times be heard with /ʒ/ possibly influenced by association with rouge whose obvious extraneousness has meant that it's always had /ʒ/ unlike the equally exotic gamboge which seems largely to have acquired /ʤ/ as increasingly does garage when not so fully anglicised as to be /`gӕrɪʤ/.
-Sometimes simplification is to /d/ eg in dangerous or legislation
+archaic words, eg adagio, liege, management (a type not in dicts), raj and words ending -fuge such as subterfuge, centrifuge though not often refuge and rarely if at all huge, gauge, savage etc. The placename Rugeley might at times be heard with /ʒ/ possibly influenced by association with rouge whose obvious extraneousness has meant that it's always had /ʒ/ unlike the equally exotic gamboge which seems largely to have acquired /ʤ/ as increasingly did garage when not so fully anglicised as to be /`gærɪʤ/.
+Sometimes simplification was to /d/ eg in dangerous or legislation

 (also a type not in